fipelle/MessyTimeSeries.jl/README.md

 The Kalman filter and smoother included in this package use symmetric matrices (via ```LinearAlgebra```).
 This is particularly beneficial for the stability and speed of estimation algorithms (e.g., the EM algorithm in Shumway and Stoffer, 1982), and to handle high-dimensional forecasting problems.

-For the examples below, I used economic data from FRED (https://fred.stlouisfed.org/), which is accessed via the ```FredData``` package.
+For the examples below, I used economic data from FRED (https://fred.stlouisfed.org/) downloaded via the ```FredData``` package.
 The dependencies for the examples can be installed via:

 ```julia
 import Pkg;